andyl/rfx/README.md

 Rfx.Changelist.to_json(changelist)   #> Returns a JSON data structure Rfx.Changelist.to_patch(changelist)  #> Returns a unix-standard patchfile
-Rfx.Changelist.to_lsp(changelist)    #> Returns a data structure for LSP Rfx.Changelist.apply!(changelist)    #> Applies the alterations to the filesystem
+Rfx.Changelist.to_lsp(changelist)    #> Returns a data structure for LSP Rfx.Changelist.apply!(changelist)    #> Applies the changereqs to the filesystem
 ```

 ## Clients